nicholasdille/insulatr/README.md

 - `name` (mandatory) contains the given name of a build step.
 - `image` (mandatory) specifies the image to run the step with.
 - `commands` (mandatory) is a list of commands to execute in the build step.
+- `environment` (optional) defines the environment variables passed to the build step.
 - `user` (optional) is a user to execute the commands under.
 - `shell` (optional) overrides the [global `shell` setting](#settings).
 - `override_entrypoint` (optional) executes the shell as the entrypoint.
 It defaults to `false`.